Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ### Pictures

 + That's nothing bad with including images in documents but their size.
-Markdown on Git won't support extra features like linkable picture areas or images in pop-ups.
+Markdown on Git won't support goodies like linkable picture areas or images in pop-ups.

 ### Pictograms / Symbols